Bahrain struggles to police the protests

 "If I go to a police station what do you think will happen to me?
 Maybe I will be beaten.
-Maybe I will be arrested."'This is a war'
+Maybe I will be arrested."

 It is that level of suspicion, and the apparent inability of the police to prevent human rights abuses, that is ratcheting up the tension in Bahrain.

 Pro-democracy activists continue to insist that their protests are peaceful.
 It is the police, they say, who are responsible for most of the violence.